Mitigating Content Effects on Reasoning in Language Models through Fine-Grained Activation Steering: Introduction

 On the other hand, prompting strategies alone are insufficient to eliminate content effects.
-Chain-of-thought (CoT) prompting \cite{wei2022chain} and related methods (e.g. zero-shot CoT \cite{kojima2022large}) can improve reasoning performance by eliciting step-by-step logic.
-However, biases often persist in these generated explanations, and models may still arrive at content-biased conclusions even when “thinking aloud”~\cite{ranaldi2025improving}.
-In fact, \cite{bertolazzi2024systematic} finds that while CoT-based in-context learning boosts accuracy on logical deductions, it does not fully remove biases like content believability effects.
-Similarly, straightforward instructions to “ignore prior knowledge” tend to be ineffective because the model’s latent representations already entangle content with reasoning \cite{dasgupta2022content}.
-Supervised fine-tuning on reasoning data can mitigate some biases \cite{bertolazzi2024systematic}, but it requires extensive data curation and does not explicitly guarantee content neutrality in the reasoning process.
-Similarly, neuro-symbolic approaches have been proposed to improve robustness in formal reasoning with LLMs \cite{quan-etal-2024-verification,quan2025peirce,pan-etal-2023-logic,lyu-etal-2023-faithful}.
-However, they typically introduce the complexity of integrating LLMs with external symbolic solvers through autoformalization \cite{wu2022autoformalization}.
+Chain-of-thought (CoT) prompting and related methods \cite{wei2022chain,kojima2022large} can improve reasoning.
+However, biases often persist in the generated explanations, and models may still arrive at content-biased conclusions even when “thinking aloud”~\cite{ranaldi2025improving}.
+In fact, \cite{bertolazzi-etal-2024-systematic} finds that while CoT and fine-tuning boost accuracy on logical deductions, they do not fully remove biases like content believability effects.
+Similarly, neuro-symbolic approaches have been proposed to improve robustness in formal reasoning with LLMs \cite{quan-etal-2024-verification,quan-etal-2025-faithful,quan2025peirce,pan-etal-2023-logic,lyu-etal-2023-faithful}.
+However, they introduce the complexity of integrating LLMs with external symbolic solvers.

-In this paper, we aim to go beyond these baselines by directly intervening internally into the model’s reasoning to enforce content-invariance (see Figure \ref{fig:pipeline}).
-We focus on syllogistic reasoning, a task that enables us to systematically disentangle formal reasoning from content by leveraging well-known logical-deductive argument schemes in the literature.
-Overall our contribution and findings can be summarised as follows:
+Unlike existing methods, we directly manipulate internal activations to investigate if content-invariance can be effectively enforced through test-time interventions and to gain a deeper understanding of the internal representational mechanisms (see Figure \ref{fig:pipeline}).
+Overall, our contribution and findings can be summarised as follows:

-\paragraph{A large-scale dataset to disentangle formal and material inference.} Expanding on previous work \cite{bertolazzi-etal-2024-systematic,kim2024mechanistic,wysocka-etal-2025-syllobio}, we generate a synthetic dataset leveraging known syllogistic arguments considering the intersection of plausible/implausible and formally valid/invalid arguments.
-The dataset includes over 16k arguments generated by instantiating 24 abstract syllogistic schemes with the support of external knowledge bases (i.e., Wordnet \cite{miller1995wordnet}).
+\paragraph{A large-scale dataset to disentangle content from formal reasoning.} Expanding on previous work \cite{bertolazzi-etal-2024-systematic,kim2024mechanistic,wysocka-etal-2025-syllobio}, we generate a synthetic dataset leveraging known syllogistic arguments, considering the intersection of plausible/implausible and formally valid/invalid arguments.
+The dataset includes over 16k arguments generated by instantiating abstract syllogistic schemes with the support of Wordnet \cite{miller1995wordnet}.